marriagav/taskchamp-docs/README.md

 To setup Taskchamp with Taskwarrior, follow these steps:

 1. Make sure to have an iCloud account signed in on your phone and computer.
 Also make sure to have iCloud Drive enabled.
 2. Open the Taskchamp app on your phone.
-This will create a folder in iCloud Drive called `taskchamp`, this is where your tasks database file while live.
+This will create a folder in iCloud Drive called `taskchamp`, this is where your tasks database file will live.

 > Sometimes it may take some time for the folder to appear on the finder and files app, but you can access it via terminal.